There are many ways to get involved in volunteering within Kendal Cycle Club.

-As events requiring volunteers are made known to us, we will publish details on our website and also through Facebook.
+As events requiring volunteers are made known to us, we will publish details on our Club App.
 Wherever possible we will inform you well in advance of the event venue, the amount of time that you are needed for and provide any instruction and training needed.

 The Club will only ever be as strong and successful as the people in it, and that’s you!
 Volunteering is immensely satisfying and rewarding, and if everyone takes a turn occasionally and doesn’t just leave it to the minority, then we really will go places!
 For more information about volunteering contact our volunteer secretary.